Understanding Face Shapes

 Oblong

-Oblong faces are longer than they are wide, with a straight cheek line.
-The forehead, cheekbones, and jawline are approximately the same width.
+Oblong faces are longer than wide with a straight cheek line.
+The goal is to add width visually and break the length with layers, bangs, or frames.

 Key Characteristics